ETrun/ETrun/README.md

 =======

 There are test scripts for Windows and Linux / OSX located in `test` directory.
 Before using them you need to setup your config file.
-Make a copy of the `*.config.example` file corresponding to your OS and run the following command to know all available opions:
+Make a copy of the `*.config.example` file corresponding to your OS and run the following command to know all available options:

 	$ ./test/unix/test.sh -h

 Credits
 =======

-* TJMod developpers
+* TJMod developers
 * Racesow project